China, mass retail and Web to drive global wine sales

-LONDON Mass retailers and the Internet will increasingly dominate the $164 billion global wine market at the expense of bars and restaurants, industry experts said on Thursday.
+LONDON Mass retailers and the Internet will increasingly dominate the $164 billion (106 billion pounds) global wine market at the expense of bars and restaurants, industry experts said on Thursday.

 A report commissioned by VINEXPO, an international wine and spirits trade fair, also highlighted the dramatic rise of China as a consumer of wines - mostly its own.
 It topped all other countries in volume and value between 2007 and 2011.